krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

-Containers are great, infact software components which enable them are some of my favourite projects.
-But the more you try to know about how they work, more the terminology gets confusing.
-Docker, Docker Engine, containerd, runC, rkt, cri-o -- all describing themselves are container runtime, are they alternatives or complimentary components?
+Containers are great, in fact, software components which enable them are some of my favorite projects.
+But the more you try to know about how they work, the more terminology gets confusing.
+Docker, Docker Engine, containerd, runC, rkt, cri-o -- all describing themselves are container runtime, are they alternatives or complementary components?
 Based on my understanding while trying to contribute to one of these projects, I've summarized these terms below.
 This assumes you've used containers before.
 If you have any suggestions, please [let me know](/contact).

-Going bottom-up, Open Container Initiative or OCI is a project by Linux Foundation which standarises the container runtime, image and distribution spectifications, these specifications are released as [runtime-spec][0], [image-spec][1] and [distribution-spec][2] respectively.
+Going bottom-up, Open Container Initiative or OCI is a project by Linux Foundation which standardizes the container runtime, image and distribution specifications, these specifications are released as [runtime-spec][0], [image-spec][1] and [distribution-spec][2] respectively.

-[runC][3] is one of the many implementation of `runtime-spec`, other implementations can be found [here][4].
+[runC][3] is one of the many implementations of `runtime-spec`, other implementations can be found [here][4].
 Now given the specs, these implementations have very limited and defined scope in container world i.e. `runc` can create, start and delete a container.
 Generally, a